gs-wl/blog-and-reports/blog/welcome.md

 ### What to Expect from This Blog

-* **Weekly Market Updates**: Comprehensive analysis of energy and crypto market movements
+* **Market Updates**: Comprehensive analysis of energy and crypto market movements
 * **Monthly Deep Dives**: In-depth reports on specific sectors, technologies, or investment themes
 * **Project Spotlights**: Case studies of successful energy tokenization and DeFi implementations
 * **Expert Interviews**: Conversations with industry leaders, policymakers, and innovators
-* **Educational Series**: Step-by-step guides for navigating energy-Web3 investments
+* **Educational Series**: Step-by-step guides for navigating energy-Web3 investments landscape
 * **Regulatory Briefings**: Timely updates on policy changes affecting the sector

 ## Looking Ahead